wchswchs/shardingsphere-plus/README.md

 ## Features
 -   Support custom sharding algorithm with parameters
--   Simplify datasource configuration
+-   Simplify datasource and sharding configuration
 -   Support pluggable custom interface for sharding algorithm
--   Built in StrHash sharding algorithm with parameters using murmurhash
+-   Built in StrHash sharding algorithm with parameters using murmurhash to avoid data skew

 ## How to use
 -   Add ShardingSphere-Plus dependency